pungkula1337anka/Voice-Stuff/PlayArtist.md

 Play Artist
 </h1><br>
 <br><br>
-Searches /media/Music for chosen artist and plays the entire folder through your connected speakers.<br><br>
+Searches /media/Music for chosen artist and creates an temporary playlist, starts playback on your connected speakers, after it shuffles all the songs in the playlist.<br><br>
 The beuty about doing, whats called an "fuzzy search" like this, is that it allows you to (most likely) call an artists name which are not in your native language.<br>
 Even if the STT generates the wrong word, the python script will still point you to the right directory path.<br><br>
-Just network mount your music to your instance and run the py,<br> it will take care of the installation process of VLC and modify the binaries so it can be run safely.<br><br>
+Just network mount your music to `/media/Music` and run the py,<br> it will take care of the installation process of VLC and modify the binaries so it can be run safely.<br><br>
 <br>

 _Not sure what to listen to?
-Take a look at [RandomMusicLoop](https://github.com/pungkula1337anka/Voice-Stuff/blob/main/RandomMusicLoop.md)_
+Take a look at [RandomMusic](https://github.com/pungkula1337anka/Voice-Stuff/blob/main/RandomMusic.md)_

 <br><br>